ibm-cloud-docs/openwhisk/pkg_event_streams.md

 ## {{site.data.keyword.messagehub}}
 {: #eventstreams}

-A pre-installed package that enables communication with [{{site.data.keyword.messagehub_full}}](https://www.ibm.com/cloud/event-streams-for-cloud) instances for publishing and consuming messages by using the native high-performance Kafka API.
+A pre-installed package that enables communication with [{{site.data.keyword.messagehub_full}}](https://www.ibm.com/cloud/event-streams-for-cloud){: external} instances for publishing and consuming messages by using the native high-performance Kafka API.
 {: shortdesc}